They knew she was a suicide risk. Girl, 15, was still able to hang herself in the lockup.

 Alleny’s dad, Victor Carbone, said he was told his daughter was under suicide watch at the state’s juvenile lockup.
 Department of Juvenile Justice administrators said Tuesday that Alleny "was not currently under suicide precautions."

-Either way, it appears Alleny fashioned her state-issued blanket into a makeshift noose Sunday night and hanged herself.
+Either way, it appears Alleny, who was in foster care, succumbed to her demons Sunday night — the culmination of a years-long battle with depression.
 By the time authorities discovered her body, in a sitting position, she was unresponsive.

 The state Department of Juvenile Justice has confirmed only that a 15-year-old detainee at the Manatee Regional Juvenile Detention Center was “found unresponsive” during a 10-minute room check at 9:22 p.m.
 Twenty-eight minutes later, a report said, the girl was sent by ambulance to Manatee Memorial Hospital, where she was pronounced dead at 10:03.